revel/revel.github.io/manual/cache.md

 Revel provides a Cache library for server-side, temporary, low-latency storage.
-It is a good replacement for frequent database access to slowly changing data, and it can also be using for implementing user sessions (if the cookie-based sessions are insufficient).
+It is a good replacement for frequent database access to slowly changing data, and it can also be used for implementing user sessions (if the cookie-based sessions are insufficient).

 Read the [interface](http://godoc.org/github.com/revel/revel/cache#Cache)